-- 3. No Trustee shall disclose confidential information acquired by him/her in the course of official duties, and nNo Trustee shall use such confidential information to further his or her personal interests.
+- 3. No Trustee shall disclose confidential information acquired by him/her in the course of official duties, and no Trustee shall use such information to further his or her personal interests.
 [POL §74 3(c)] [GML §805-a (b)] - 4.
-No Trustee, acting on their own, shall disclose information regarding any matters discussed in an executive session of the Board of Trustees whether such information is deemed confidential or not.
-All discussions held in properly convened executive session shall be deemed confidential and may not be disclosed unless the majority of the Board of Trustees deem disclosure to be appropriate. - 4.5.
 No Trustee shall use or attempt to use his/her official position to secure unwarranted privileges or exemptions for himself/herself or others, including employment opportunities at the College.
-[POL §74 3(d)] - 5.6.
+[POL §74 3(d)] - 5.
 No Trustee shall engage in any transaction as representative or agent of the College with any business entity in which he/she has a direct or indirect financial interest that might reasonably tend to conflict with the proper discharge of official duties.
-[POL §73 3(e)] - 6.7.
+[POL §73 3(e)] - 6.
 No Trustee shall by his/her conduct give reasonable basis for the impression that any person can improperly influence the Trustee or unduly enjoy his/her favor in the performance of official duties, or that he/she is affected by the kinship, rank, position or influence of any party or person.
-[POL §74 3(f)] - 7.8.
+[POL §74 3(f)] - 7.
 A Trustee shall abstain from making personal investments in enterprises which he/she has reason to believe may be directly involved in decisions to be made by the Trustee or which will otherwise create substantial conflict between the Trustee's duty in the public interest and his/her private interest.
-[POL §74 3(g)] - 8.9.
+[POL §74 3(g)] - 8.
 A Trustee shall endeavor to pursue a course of conduct which shall not raise suspicion among the public that he/she is likely to be engaged in acts that are in violation of trust.
-[POL §74 3(h)] - 9.10.
+[POL §74 3(h)] - 9.
 No Trustee shall directly or indirectly solicit any gift, or accept or receive any gift having a value of seventy-five (\$75.00) dollars or more, whether in the form of money, service, loan, travel, entertainment, hospitality, thing or promise, or in any other form, under circumstances in which it could reasonably be expected to influence him/her in the performance of official duties, or was intended as a reward for any official action on his/her part.
-[GML §805-a(1) (a)] - 10.11.
+[GML §805-a(1) (a)] - 10.
 No Trustee shall receive or enter into an agreement, express or implied, for compensation for services to be rendered in relation to any matter before the Board of Trustees or the College.
-[GML §805-a(1) (c)] - 11.12.
-No Trustee shall receive or enter into any agreement, express or implied, for compensation for services rendered in relation to any matter before the Board of

-- Trustees or the College whereby the Trustee's compensation is to be dependent or contingent upon any action with respect to such matter.
-[GML §805-a(1) (d)] - 13.
-No Trustee shall allow his/her outside position or profession to influence or interfere with such officer's fiduciary obligations to the College. - 12.14.
-No Trustee shall serve in any capacity for a College organization and/or related organization, subdivision, body or on a College committee, excluding a Board committee or a Board sub-committee, which may impair the Trustee's fiduciary obligations to the College or which would create a conflict of interest or the appearance of impropriety.
+[GML §805-a(1) (c)] - 11.
+No Trustee shall receive or enter into any agreement, express or implied, for compensation for services rendered in relation to any matter before the Board of Trustees or the College whereby the Trustee's compensation is to be dependent or contingent upon any action with respect to such matter.
+[GML §805-a(1) (d)] - 12.
+No Trustee shall allow his/her outside position or profession to influence or interfere with such officer's fiduciary obligations to the College.